 The Company operates in one reportable operating segment, the exploration and development of exploration and evaluation assets.
 Except for exploration and evaluation assets, equipment and exploration expenditures, substantially all of the Company's assets and expenditures are located and incurred in Canada.
-Exploration and evaluation assets are in Brazil and Peru, equipment is located mainly in Brazil, and all the exploration expenditures are incurred in Brazil and Peru.
+Exploration and evaluation assets are in Brazil and Peru, with equipment located primarily in Brazil.
+All the exploration expenditures have been incurred in Brazil and Peru.